-Trademark searches refer to any action taken for the purpose of determining whether a proposed mark is already being used in commerce.
+Trademark search refers to any action for the purpose of determining whether a proposed mark is already in use in commerce.
 The search can be narrow in nature or can be broad enough to include results from every avenue.
-An appropriate search strategy constitutes of the nature of the mark, nature of goods and services the mark encompasses the timeline for bringing the mark to commerce, and the applicant’s resources grant.
+An appropriate search strategy constitutes of the nature of the mark and the nature of goods and services the mark encompasses.
+Further, it also includes the timeline for bringing the mark to commerce, and the applicant’s resources grant.

 Procedure for conducting Trademark Search

-The USPTO however doesn’t conduct any search for a proposed mark before filing of an application.
-Post-filing of the application and as a part of its application, USPTO conducts a search of the mark to determine whether it can be registered or should be rejected.
-Another fact that is worth mentioning is any searches done through TESS confined to the USPTO’s database of federal trademark applications and registrations.
+The USPTO, however, doesn’t conduct any search for a proposed mark before the filing of an application.
+USPTO conducts a search of the mark to determine whether they can register it or reject it.
+USPTO does this post-filing of the application and as a part of its application.
+Further, any searches you do through TESS is confined to the USPTO’s database of federal trademark applications and registrations.
 It might not include marks of other applicants who may have trademark rights but no federal registration.

 Thus, you must hire an experienced trademark attorney to assist with a Screening or a Full TM search.

 How TMReady assists you?